-Prior learning in the subject is not essential, although the Award provides opportunities for learners to build on prior learning experienced in a broad, general education or a Modern Languages qualification at National 3 or National 4.
+Prior learning in the subject is not essential, although the Award provides opportunities for learners to build on prior learning experienced in the Broad, General Education or a Modern Languages qualification at National 3 or National 4.

-This course is ideal for those who wish to further develop their skills in Modern Languages in a real-life practical way.
+This course is ideal for those who wish to further develop their skills in Modern Languages in a reallife practical way.